macmartine/macmartine.github.io-old-2/src/blog/posts/my-first-post.md

 ---
 layout: layouts/post.njk
-title: My first post
+title: Writing
-description: The first post on the blog
+description: On writing
 date: 2020-08-01
+thumbnail: /media/img_6218.jpg
+tags:
+  - General
 ---
 Hello, here is the body of the post.